SinaC/TetriNET/readme.txt

 Connect+Register and Disconnect+Unregister should be merged into one method

+enum Attribute on Tetriminos/Specials: Playable or Available (ShortDescription='one character' LongDescription="string used by first special in inventory")

 WPF Client bot: sometimes _handleNextTetriminoEvent is not raised or is forgot WPF Client: save win list locally if server master
+WPF Client: split client and server options
+WPF Client: client options: sensibility -> gamecontroller needs interface and has to be created by MainViewModel WPF Client: new tab with graphics tests like displaying every textures on a green background to detect every problems

 Confusion could be managed client-side